ahorsedesignedbyacommittee/WidgetSnippets/README.md

 # WidgetSnippets
-Code snippets for little and unspectacular, but potentially useful, widgets.
+Code snippets for little and unspectacular, but potentially useful, widgets and small programs.